stla/jackpolynomials/README.md

 -- 42*M[3,1,1] + 28*M[2,2,1]
 ```

-And another example with a symbolic Jack polynomial:
+And another example, with a symbolic Jack polynomial:

 ```haskell
 import Math.Algebra.JackSymbolicPol